 In short, the overall environment created by chronically high blood sugar levels further drives the breakdown and decline of brain function.

-Treatment research on obesity, T2D + Alzheimer’s
+Treatment research on obesity, type 2 diabetes (T2D) + Alzheimer’s

-Two treatments for Alzheimer’s in people living with obesity, insulin resistance, and type 2 diabetes were discussed:
+Two treatments for Alzheimer’s in people living with obesity, insulin resistance and type 2 diabetes were discussed: